U-M Retakes Record for World’s Smallest Computer

 Why Small Computers?

 The simple answer here is that small computers can fit into small spaces.
 In addition, they have greater functionality than a simple sensor.
-With a computer this small it is possible to have it placed inside the eye to detect pressure and gather information.
-The University of Michigan also mentioned that these computers could potentially be made to place inside of tiny snails to help improve studies done on them.
+A computer this small is possible of being placed inside the eye to detect pressure and gather information.
+The University of Michigan also mentioned that these computers could potentially be placed inside tiny snails to help improve research.

-While these ideas are interesting, and very useful to some people, the real excitement for many will be in the related advancements they allow.
-Since creating tiny computers requires engineers to come up with new ways to design circuits, use less power, and overcome other challenges, what is learned here will be used in the designs of many future computing systems.
+While these ideas are interesting, the real excitement for many will be in the related advancements they allow.
+Creating tiny computers requires engineers to come up with new ways to design circuits and use less power.
+What is learned here will be used in the designs of many future computing systems.

-The more that is learned about tiny computing like this, the more advancements we will see in the future of smartphones and other similar devices that require advanced technology in smaller spaces.
+The more learned about tiny computing, the more advancements we will see in the future of smartphones.
+As well as other devices that require advanced technology in smaller spaces.

 It Isn’t All About Size